imcleod/fedora-chromebook-splice/README.md

 Fedora has a higher mountain to climb here, as we want to maintain a single official image for all supported hardware, with after the fact modification for specific platforms.

+As a Fedora contributor, my ultimate goal is to get to a point where we can use the Fedora ARM kernel and images, either as-is or with much lighter modifications that those automated with these scripts.

 This could do with some improvement but it does work, and gets a working Fedora userspace onto a developer mode chromebook quickly, given an sdcard or usb stick.